-TThere is no set number of places on the course.
-Admission to the Second Cycle Degree course requires a three-year degree or university qualification, or other suitable study qualification obtained abroad.
+There is no set number of places on the course.
+Admission to the second cycle degree course requires a three-year degree or university qualification, or other suitable study qualification obtained abroad.
 Entry is not permitted to applicants who do not meet the academic requirements.

-1) direct if the student possesses a Degree in the L-21 categories, as per Ministerial Decree 509/99 or L-27 as per Ministerial Decree 270/04; a Degree in Chemistry or in Industrial Chemistry of the five-year degree systems in force prior to the Ministerial Decree, or other equivalent qualification attained abroad and recognised by the Council of the Degree Course.
+1) direct if the student possesses a degree in the L-21 categories, as per Ministerial Decree 509/99 or L-27 as per Ministerial Decree 270/04; a Degree in Chemistry or in Industrial Chemistry of the five-year degree systems in force prior to the Ministerial Decree, or other equivalent qualification attained abroad and recognised by the Council of the Degree Course.
 Students are also required to have knowledge of English at level B1 (or higher) officially certified or obtained through the language proficiency in any degree course.

-2) subject to approval by the Council of the Degree Course, in the absence of the requirements listed under point 1) and shall in any case be subject to having attained the minimum number of University credits as specified to follow, documented by a Degree certificate with a list of the examinations completed:
+2) subject to approval by the Council of the Degree Course in case of absence of the requirements listed under point 1) and shall in any case be subject to having attained the minimum number of University credits as specified to follow, documented by a Degree certificate with a list of the examinations sat:

 - at least 18 University credits overall in sectors FIS/01-08, MAT/01-09, INF/01 or specific courses linked to IT or statistics.